mitcharoo/sec-your-devops/README.md

 - [Common Threat Matrix for CI/CD](https://github.com/rung/threat-matrix-cicd): An ATT&CK-like matrix focused on CI/CD pipeline specific risk.
 - [Cloud Security Orienteering Checklist](https://gist.github.com/ramimac/823e52befba373d71bc936d1742768f4): How to orienteer in a cloud environment, dig in to identify the risks that matter, and put together actionable plans that address short, medium, and long term goals.
 - [Container Security Checklist](https://github.com/krol3/container-security-checklist): Checklist for container security and DevSecOps practices.
+- [DevSecOps Playbook](https://github.com/6mile/DevSecOps-Playbook): A step-by-step guide to implementing a DevSecOps program for any size organization

 ## Training